AML Query

 1. Risk Score

-The risk score ranges from 0.0 to 10.0.
-The risk score is directly correlated with the contribution ratio of risky funds in the source of funds for the outgoing address.
+The risk score calculated by Elliptic is directly correlated with the contribution ratio of risky funds to the source of funds for the outgoing address.
 The higher the contribution ratio of risky funds, the higher the risk score.
-The approximate correspondence between the two is shown in the following table:
+When multiple types of risks are detected, Elliptic adopts a Highest Risk Principle to calculate the risk score.
+The correspondence between the two is shown in the following table:

 Risk Score